thkukuk/microos-sysext/unpack/README.md

   * Unpack the remaining RPMs
   * Create a squashfs image from it

+## How to use

+* Edit the list of packages in the script, for which a sysext image should be build
+* Run `microos-sysext.sh`, the images will be in the `store` directory

 ## Open Issues

 * Needs to run as root